 from Walter Gregor’s Notes on the Folk-Lore of the North-East of Scotland (1881).

 A lucken-gowan is a flower such as the globe-flower, whose petals are drawn together like a bud; lucken is also used of vegetables that have a firm, close heart, like cabbage.
 A lucken haddock or whiting is a fish that is cut open and cleaned but not split down to the tail – so, more closed than open.

-Scots Word of the Week is written by Ann Ferguson of Scottish Language Dictionaries
+This Scots Word of the Week was written by Ann Ferguson of Scottish Language Dictionaries.